Citation, DOI, disclosures and article data

-Pulmonary emphysema is defined as the "abnormal permanent enlargement of the airspaces distal to the terminal bronchioles accompanied by destruction of the alveolar wall and without obvious fibrosis".
-Emphysema is one of the entities grouped as chronic obstructive pulmonary disease.
-Emphysema is best evaluated on CT, although indirect signs can be noticed on conventional radiography in a proportion of cases.
-This article focuses on panlobular emphysema, paraseptal emphysema, and in particular centrilobular emphysema.
+Pulmonary emphysema is defined as the "abnormal permanent enlargement of the airspaces distal to the terminal bronchioles accompanied by destruction of the alveolar wall and without obvious fibrosis" 1.
+Emphysema is best evaluated on CT, although indirect signs may be noticed on conventional radiography in a proportion of cases.
+This article focuses on panlobular emphysema, paraseptal emphysema, and especially centrilobular emphysema.

-At the time of initial writing, approximately 210 million people are affected worldwide leading to 3 million deaths annually 1.
-It is predominantly a disease of middle to late life owing to the cumulative effect of smoking and other environmental risk factors.
-It traditionally affected more men than women, but with increased smoking and environmental risk factor exposure among women, the incidence is now equal between the sexes.
+Historically, it affected more men than women, due to the higher smoking rates in the former, but with increased smoking and environmental risk factor exposure among women, the incidence is now equal between the sexes.
 Patients with genetic risk factors such as alpha-1-antitrypsin deficiency may present earlier according to phenotype.

 The clinical features of emphysema should be distinguished from the signs and symptoms of chronic bronchitis.
 Patients with emphysema are hypocapnic and are often referred to as "pink puffers".
 This compares with the hypercapnia and cyanosis of chronic bronchitis with patients referred to as "blue bloaters".
 In practice, features of these two syndromes coexist as chronic obstructive pulmonary disease.